Date: 9th April 2016

 Location: Wimborne Minster, Dorset

-My eighth stadium of 2016 was on Saturday 9th April at The Cuthbury in Wimborne Minster, Dorset.
+My eighth new ground of 2016 was on Saturday 9th April at The Cuthbury in Wimborne Minster, Dorset.
 The match was Wimborne Town vs. Didcot Town in the Southern League Division One South & West.

 The Cuthbury is on the western edge of Wimborne and its eastern side sits directly behind the town's Victoria Hospital.
 It is bordered by a mixture of housing and allotments to the north and south with an additional football pitch and then the River Stour to the west.
 The venue is 7 miles north of the nearest railway station at Poole and has been the home of the club since they formed.